Neil Carter (The Archers)

 Neil is the husband of Susan Carter, and father to Emma Grundy and Christopher Carter.
-He is also the grandfather of George and Keira Grundy.
+He is also the grandfather of George and Keira Grundy and Martha Carter.
 He has been involved in many storylines, mainly centred around his job as a pig farmer and his family, including being elected to the parish council and the imprisonment of his wife Susan in 1993 for harbouring her criminal brother, Clive.

 Hewlett says the character has many "laudable qualities which make him a decent person to know" while the official Archers website describes him as "down-to-earth" and "unpretentious".

 Casting and characterisation

 Brian Hewlett was starring in a stage performance in 1966 with Bob Arnold, who played Tom Forrest on The Archers.
 Bob made a casting suggestion years later to the show's producer, Tony Shryane, about enlisting Brian for the role.
 Shryane told Hewlett after his first recording that "we might write Neil in for a few episodes".
 "Neil came in as a teenager, an apprentice at Brookfield Farm," Hewlett says.
 "I was older but I was playing the role of teenagers in radio at the time.
 Tony said I could pick any Midlands accent I liked, so it really was open."
 Hewlett remembers the character being "nervous" about being around animals, and how Neil made some "ghastly errors" on his first day on the job.